Sam Hui

-Samuel Hui Koon-kit (born 6 September 1948), usually known as Sam Hui, is a Hong Kong musician, singer, songwriter and actor.
+Samuel Hui Koon-kit (born 6 September 1948) is a Hong Kong musician, singer, songwriter and actor.
 He is credited with popularising Cantopop both via the infusion of Western-style music and his usage of vernacular Cantonese rather than written vernacular Chinese in biting lyrics that addressed contemporary problems and concerns.
 Hui is considered by some to be the first major superstar of Cantopop, known as the God of Song.
-As an actor, he is well-known for portraying the main character "King Kong" in five installments of Aces Go Places film series.
+As an actor, he is well-known for portraying the main character "King Kong" in five installments of the Aces Go Places film series.

 Early life

 Hui was born in Guangzhou, Guangdong, China in 1948.
 His parents were both musicians; his father was a traditional Chinese musician while his mother was a Chinese opera singer.
 In 1950, along with his three older brothers, Michael, Ricky, and Stanley, Hui and his parents arrived in Hong Kong as refugees in 1950, originally living in Diamond Hill.
-Hui graduated from the Faculty of Social Sciences of the University of Hong Kong, Ying Wa College and St. Francis Xavier's College in the late 1960s and early 1970s.
+Hui graduated from the Faculty of Social Sciences of the University of Hong Kong, Ying Wa College and St. Francis Xavier's College, Tai Kok Tsui in the late 1960s and early 1970s.
 Hui worked with Michael and Ricky on several comedies in the early 1970s.
 Hui has also gained credit for popularising Cantopop, by incorporating the idiosyncrasies of Western popular music into the old Cantopop genre.